aboutaaron/aboutaaron.github.com/about.md

 * [Github Pages](http://pages.github.com/)

 #### Design
-For this site redesign, I wanted something simple, yet functional.
+For this site design, I wanted something simple, yet functional.
 I moved the blogging feature off to [Tumblr](http://blog.aboutaaron.com), gutted Bootstrap's Less files for the Sass variant and began asking myself, "What represents *me*?"
 What's left is a site that's easy to maintain and a breeze to update.
 Also, dinosuars!

 Special thanks to: